-Once you’ve selected the plan you require for your backup needs, you’ll need to install the plugin into your WordPress site.
+Once you’ve selected the plan you require for your backup needs, you’ll need to install the plugin on your WordPress site.

-The other way to install the plugin is of course to download it first, and then manually install it yourself via your WP dashboard.
+The other way to install the plugin is to download it first, and then manually install it yourself via your WP dashboard.
 See images below.

-Last step in this simple setup is to actually backup your site.
-Each plugin is uniquely created for each website, so it’s just a case of installing the plugin, and seeing the backup take place in the dashboard of your BlogVault account.
+Each plugin is uniquely created for each website, so it’s just a case of installing the plugin and seeing the backup take place on the dashboard of your BlogVault account.
 See image below.

-Backups takes place once per day, you can of course change the time in which the auto-backup takes place on your site.
+Backups takes place once per day, however, you can change the time in which the auto-backup takes place on your site.

 I always have mine running around 11pm every day, as I’ve usually completed most of the changes I want to make to my site for the day by then, i.e. updated blog posts, uploaded new images etc.

-So there you have it folks, a simple, cost effective way to backup your WordPress website or your blog.
-Now you can sleep better at night, and won’t have to worry about logging into your computer the next morning only to find out your site has been ransacked!
+So there you have it folks, a simple, cost-effective way to backup your WordPress website or your blog.
+Now you should be able to sleep better at night, and not have to worry about logging into your computer the next morning only to find out your site has been ransacked, right?

 Backing up is just the beginning…